 It’s a gruesome tale, but once again it illustrates just how important it is to have a professional certified translator on your side.

 You would be amazed how often amateur translators embellish on what they find in the original text in order to explain it in another language.
-It happens a lot with Latin to English diploma translations.
+It happens a lot with Latin translations to English of academic documents.
 It often happens because of the differences in the way that foreign languages are organized.
 Even the Romance languages, which are very similar to one another, can have major differences in the way that common thoughts get expressed.
 The problem becomes exacerbated the further apart that the cultures behind the languages are.

 The correct approach is to translate only what’s in front of you, while paying extra careful attention to how the translation could be misinterpreted.
 The ideal solution in such cases of potential mistranslation is work hard to find an equivalent word in the other language that reflects all of the meaning of the original.

 For this reason, academic translation services are more of an art than a science.
 A good academic document translator knows how to think from the point of view of both the speaker of the first language and of the reader of the second language.